intercloud/gobinsec/README.md

 - **api-key**: this is your NVD API key
 - **ignore**: a list of CVE vulnerabilities to ignore

-Note that without API key,you will be limited to *10* requests in a rolling *60* second window; the rate limit with an API key is *100* requests in a rolling *60* second window.
+Note that without API key, you will be limited to *10* requests in a rolling *60* second window while this limit is *100* with an API key.

 ## Data source